Skip to main content

 Green Wave lettuce Feb 6 Direct Sow Mar 23

-Hailstone Radishes root_vegetable Feb 11 Feb 18 Transplant Mar 20
+Hailstone Radishes root vegetable Feb 11 Feb 18 Transplant Mar 20

 Hamburg Rooted Parsley herb Jan 28 Feb 4 Transplant May 5 – May 25

-Harris Model Parsnips root_vegetable Feb 11 Feb 18 Transplant May 19
+Harris Model Parsnips root vegetable Feb 11 Feb 18 Transplant May 19

 Harvester Bush Bean legume Feb 18 Feb 25 Transplant Apr 16 – Apr 21